THIS WEBSITE IS A WORK IN PROGRESS SO IF YOU SPOT ANYTHING OUT OF PLACE LET US KNOW!

 Homelessness is possibly the most vulnerable situation for a trans person to encounter.

-Hate Crime is monitored by the police: trans hate is one of the five strands they record and monitor.
+Hate Crime is monitored by the police:.
+Transphobic hate crime is one of the five strands that are recorded and monitored.